 - Companies will need to remedy any information security gaps and system vulnerabilities to meet the new higher standards of the CCPA.

-If you have any questions, reach out.
+If you have any questions, reach out or book a demo today.
 We’ll be happy to talk about how using synthetic data can eliminate any data privacy concerns.

 Here is a basic breakdown of the rest of the CCPA:

 (By Elena Ponte.
 Questions, comments, suggestions?
 Send them her way at: email@example.com)

 Berkeley Economic Advising and Research, LLC, Standardized Regulatory Impact Assessment: California Consumer Privacy Act of 2018 Regulations (2019).